 Maintaining Its Beauty

-Probably one of the biggest reasons marble flooring pros and cons should be considered is when it comes to keeping it shiny and clean.
+Probably one of the biggest reasons marble should be re-considered is when it comes to keeping it shiny and clean.
 Marble does not hold up well in heavily trafficked areas.
 You will need to regularly polish it to maintain its beautiful sheen.

 Also, marble cannot tolerate cleaning products with chlorine, which is guaranteed to ruin its gorgeously shiny finish.
 The rebuttal to this con is that if someone can afford to have marble flooring installed, they can afford to have it cleaned and maintained properly, a good, logical argument for those who heed it.

-Marble flooring pros and cons make it one of those flooring materials each homeowner must decide for him- or herself whether or not it's right for their particular home.
+Marble makes one of those flooring materials each homeowner must decide for him- or herself whether or not it's right for their particular home.
 It's beautiful, hard to keep that way, hard, cold and inimitable in its league as far as imparting elegance and class.
 But only you can decide if it's the flooring for you.